CloudScale-Project/Deployment-Scripts/README.md

 You can read more about CloudScale project on: http://www.cloudscale-project.eu

+## Prerequisites
+Before you can use deployment scripts you need to install MySQL on your system.

 ## Installation
 To install scripts download zip or checkout repository and then run: